Tearsheet

 Who Pays & How

-Institutional clients (hedge funds, asset managers, pensions).
-They pay through the bid-ask spread on trades and fees for financing and clearing.
+Institutional investors (hedge funds, asset managers, pension funds) pay through bid-ask spreads and commissions for trade execution and market-making services.

 Competition